ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

         switchTrigger.interactionLabel = "Turn On"
     end

-    -- Rotate the switch and spawn a light
-    -- when the player interacts with switchTrigger local function OnSwitchInteraction()
+    -- Rotate the switch and turn on and off the light -- when the player interacts with switchTrigger local function OnSwitchInteraction()
-        -- Turning the light on
         if not isLightOn then
+            -- turn the light on
-            switch:RotateTo(startingRotation + Rotation.New(0, 90, 0), 0.5)
+            switch:RotateTo(Rotation.New(0, 90, 0), .5, true)
-            World.SpawnAsset(lightTemplate, { position = bulbPosition })
+            World.SpawnAsset(propLightTemplate, { position = bulbPosition })
-        -- Turning the light off
         else
-            switch:RotateTo(startingRotation, 0.5)
+            --- turn off the light
+            switch:RotateTo(switchStartingRotation, 0.5, true)
             local spawnedLight = World.FindObjectByName("Point Light")
             spawnedLight:Destroy()
         end